-Composer who reflected the moods of Soviet life under Stalin.
+Prominent and influential 20th-century composer who reflected the moods of Soviet life under Joseph Stalin in his works.

-He had a contentious relationship with the Soviet government, but it never hindered his piano playing, nor compositions.
+He had a contentious relationship with the Soviet government, never being as passionate about Marxism as they would have preferred and often protesting the Stalin regime, but this never hindered his piano playing or his compositions.

 He married Nina Varzar on May 13, 1932, then Margarita Kainova in July 1956, and finally, Irina Supinskaya in December 1962.